Cooch Behar Stadium

 Cooch Behar Stadium is a multi-purpose stadium in Cooch Behar, Bengal.
 The ground is mainly used for organizing matches of football, cricket and other sports.
-The ground doesn't have any floodlights so the stadium can not host day-night matches.
+The ground does not have any floodlights so the stadium cannot host day-night matches.
 It was made considering all norms of BCCI so that Ranji Trophy matches can be played.
 The stadium was established in 2008 when they hosted a match of Vijay Merchant Trophy between Gujarat Under-19s and Jharkhand Under-19s.

+History

+The stadium was constructed in the 1990s on land that originally hosted a playground established by Maharaja Jagdipendra Narayan Bhup Bahadur in 1950.
+The location’s historical significance, coupled with its proximity to the royal palace, adds cultural value to the venue.